puppetlabs/puppetdb/documentation/api/query/v3/event-counts.markdown

 [curl]: ../curl.html
 [query]: ./query.html

+> **Experimental Endpoint**: The event-counts endpoint is designated
+> as experimental.
+It may be altered or removed in a future release.

 Puppet agent nodes submit reports after their runs, and the puppet master forwards these to PuppetDB.
 Each report includes:

 * Some data about the entire run